![]() |

 With a name like The Last Days Of Decadence, we should be in for a suitably messy night, right?
 Unfortunately, tonight's venue doesn't quite turn out to be the noisesome bordello I was secretly hoping for.
 It's a tarted-up Shoreditch pub, basically - everything is squeaky clean and self-consciously 'designer'.
 I don't think I've ever seen so much highly polished wood veneer in one place.
 Well, it's all down to the bands, then.
 My Toys Like Me are an incongruous bunch, and incongruous is good in my book.
 A tall, glacially self-assured female singer fronts a bunch of dressed-down muso-geezers.
 The lads generate an insistent bomp-and-thud rhythmic electropop, over which the singer lays an almost offhand, conversational vocal, in a voice that's half way between Marilyn Monroe at her most coquettish, and Lily Allen at her most knowingly ironic.
 The vocals trip daintily over the thump and rumble of the music - the overall sound is just as incongruous as the band's appearance - and while there are about six different ways in which this odd combination shouldn't work, somehow it does.
 I suspect that if I listened to too much of My Toys Like Me in one sitting I might find myself suffering from musical indigestion - it would be a bit like eating meatballs topped with icing sugar - but, in the brief burst of a support slot, I rather like this bunch.

-Paul Stone works minor miracles with merely a kick, a snare, and a couple
+Drummer Paul Stone works minor miracles with merely a kick, a snare, and

-of cymbals, while the whole minimalist caboodle is fronted to maximal
+a couple of cymbals, while the whole minimalist caboodle is fronted to

-effect by the divine Ruby Blues, a rock 'n' roll aerobics mistress in
+maximal effect by the divine Ruby Blues, a rock 'n' roll aerobics mistress

 energetic, obviously born to front a band - but somewhere in her effervescence